Ed Sheeran's hit song Thinking Out Loud didn't copy Marvin Gaye's Let's Get It On, jury finds | CBC News

 Ed Sheeran's hit song Thinking Out Loud didn't copy Marvin Gaye's Let's Get It On, jury finds

-Not guilty verdict in the New York copyright trial came after two weeks of testimony
+Verdict in New York copyright trial comes after 2 weeks of testimony

 A jury concluded Thursday that British singer Ed Sheeran didn't steal key components of Marvin Gaye's classic 1970s tune Let's Get It On when he created his hit song Thinking Out Loud.